projectfa1se/messenger/README.md

 # new digital messenger
-Simple and fast messaging app.
+Simple and fast messaging app